jt-lanl/cov-voc/README.md

 simple module for translating common color names into hash-hexcodes

 ### intlist
 generic utilities for dealing with lists of integers; for instance, can create headers such as the following, which indicate that the sites being displayed are 19, 20, 142, ..., 501.
 If it's not obvious, you read *down* each column to get the number of the site.
+(In the example below 'W' is at site 152.)

       1111111222222344444445
     124455555444556613577890